solo-fsw-projects/solo-fsw-projects.github.io/README.md

 ![Seeing the repository status from GitHub Desktop](./media/status.png)

-In order to make your changes permanent (add them to the git source control history) we need to stage them, and them commit them to the repository.
+In order to make your changes permanent (add them to the git source control history) we need to stage them, and commit them to the repository.
 CLI users can stage and commit changes with (a combination of) the following commands:

 ```bash
 git add .  # This adds all edited files to the staging area